deebloo/rxjs-worker/README.md

 ## Operators

 ### observable.mapWorker()
-simple map function that runs its functor in a web worker
+simple map function that runs in a web worker
 ```TS
 Observable
   .from(['Hello World'])